JensLiebehenschel/ShortPythonIntro/src/en/motivation.md

 # Motivation
+(Click [here](https://de.wikipedia.org/wiki/Wikipedia:Hauptseite) for the german version)

 ## Why Python?
 This should be an introduction into the programming language Python.
 Python is a "general-purpose programming language", which due to its properties is quite suitable for the understanding of algorithms and data structures.

-# Want more details?
+## Want more details?
 Then please continue reading!

 ## Why exactly Python?
 Algorithms and data structures concern themselves with solving problems and organizing data.